 A few figures may serve to indicate the extent of the Court of Justice's work.
-Between 1952, when the ECSC Treaty came into force, and the end of 1967, 381 actions were lodged, not counting administrative actions by Community officials in connection with the staff rules and regulations.
-Of this total, 109 related to the EEC Treaty: of these just under half were interlocutory referrals, over 30 per cent actions by individuals, and the remainder actions by the Commission or by governments.
-Of the 272 ECSC cases brought between 1952 and 1967, 251 were instituted by individuals and enterprises, 20 by governments, and one by the High Authority.
-No actions have been brought to date with respect to Euratom.(1)
+Between 1952, when the ECSC Treaty came into force, and the end of 1970, 518 actions were lodged, not counting administrative actions by Community officials in connection with staff rules and regulations.
+Of this total, 209 related to the EEC Treaty: of these just under half were interlocutory referrals, one quarter were actions by individuals, and the remainder actions by the Commission or by governments.
+Of the 279 ECSC cases brought between 1952 and 1970, 256 were instituted by individuals and enterprises, 22 by governments, and one by the former High Authority.
+Two actions had been brought with respect to Euratom.